C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 Exercise
 --------

-Write a function wich return a list containing strings representing all codons.
+Write a function which return a list containing strings representing all codons.

 Write the pseudocode before to propose an implementation.